BioJulia/GenomeGraphs.jl/docs/src/man/guide.md

 ds = PairedReads(fwq, rvq, "ecoli-test-paired", "my-ecoli", 250, 300, 0, FwRv)
 ```

-Here I gave my datastore the base filename of "ecoli-test-paired", and gave the
+Here "ecoli-test-paired" is provided as the base filename of the datastore, the
+datastore is given the name of "my-ecoli", this name will be used to identify it
-datastore a name of "my-ecoli".
-I set a minimum length for the reads at 250
+in the workspace later.
+The minimum length for the reads is set at 250 base
-base pairs, and the maximum length to 300 base pairs.
+pairs, and the maximum length is set to 300 base pairs.
 Reads that are too short
-are discarded, reads that are too long are truncated.
+will be discarded, reads that are too long are truncated.

 !!! note
-    I set the insert size of the paired reads to 0, since I'm not sure of it and
+    The insert size of the paired reads to 0, since I'm not sure of it and
     right now the value is optional.

 I set the orientation of the paired reads to `FwRv`.
 This is the default, and